-WordPress security is a major concern for any web developer in today’s world.
+Security is a concern for any WordPress developer.
 Brute force attacks, in particular, make it very easy to get access to a user account.
-Attacks can happen at any time and it can be quite difficult to know which accounts have become compromised.
-Thus, you can force log out every account to be safe.
-Today, I will demonstrate how to completely force log out every user in WordPress.
+Attacks can happen at any time, and it can be quite tricky to know which accounts have become compromised.
+But you can force every account to log out to be safe.

 Why Forced Logouts Are a Good Thing

-For this reason, it is important to give them additional features to help them enjoy your content.
-Unfortunately, as I mentioned before, users do not like to log out of their accounts which makes it increasingly difficult for features to be properly added to all of your accounts.
+For this reason, it is essential to give them additional features to help them enjoy your content.
+Unfortunately, as I mentioned before, users do not like to log out of their accounts, which makes it increasingly difficult for features to be properly added to all of your accounts.

 Keep in mind that user accounts are very different from membership and pay-per-view websites.
-Membership or pay-per-view websites need a different tutorial to add this feature to their websites.
-In fact, the plugin you chose to use to create your membership or pay-per-view website should have a force logout option built-in.
+Membership or pay-per-view websites need a different tutorial to add this feature to their sites.
+The plugin you chose to use to create your membership or pay-per-view website should have a force logout option built-in.

 Let’s start by logging into the cPanel and clicking on the File Manager option.
 The File Manager will allow you to access all of the files related to your website.